-A lot of incredible new milestones are coming in bootstrap 5 roadmap.
+A lot of incredible new milestones are live now in bootstrap 5.
 Bootstrap is one of the most popular mobile-first responsive theme templates which powers millions of websites across the globe.
-This is probably one of the biggest releases which is anxiously anticipated and will bring about major changes in this widely used framework.
+This is probably one of the biggest releases which are anxiously anticipated and will bring about major changes in this widely used framework.

 As web designers and WordPress theme designers look forward to bootstrap 5, here are the five key changes that are expected … based on information flowing across the internet, and this may or may not happen in the final release.